quantopian/qgrid/README.rst

 =====
 qgrid
 =====
-Qgrid is an IPython widget which uses `SlickGrid <https://github.com/mleibman/SlickGrid>`_ to render pandas DataFrames within a Jupyter notebook.
-This allows you to explore your DataFrames with intuitive scrolling, sorting, and filtering controls, **as well as edit your DataFrames by double clicking a cell (new in v0.3.0)**.
+Qgrid is an Jupyter notebook widget which uses `SlickGrid <https://github.com/mleibman/SlickGrid>`_ to render pandas DataFrames within a Jupyter notebook.
+This allows you to explore your DataFrames with intuitive scrolling, sorting, and filtering controls, as well as edit your DataFrames by double clicking a cell.

 We originally developed qgrid for use in `Quantopian's hosted research environment
 <https://www.quantopian.com/research?utm_source=github&utm_medium=web&utm_campaign=qgrid-repo>`_, but had to put it